Bloomfield, Staten Island

-Bloomfield is the name of a neighborhood on the West Shore of the New York City borough of Staten Island.
+Bloomfield is a neighborhood on the West Shore of the New York City borough of Staten Island.
 It lies immediately to the north of Travis-Chelsea and to the west of Bulls Head.
 Prall's Island is situated in the Arthur Kill off its coast.

 Originally named Daniell's Neck when first settled in the 17th century, it was later called Merrell Town after a local farmer.
 Its present name first appeared on a local map in 1874.